The Dream of Reality: Reception

 The book received both mixed and positive reviews from the mental health and academic communities.
-Psychiatrist Peter Bruggen, reviewing the book for the Journal of Family Therapy, notes that Lynn's discussions around paradox, reality, and the role of the observer are easier to follow than other writers such as Bateson and Maturana, even if Lynn's logic is difficult to follow at times.
+Psychiatrist Peter Bruggen, reviewing the book for the Journal of Family Therapy, notes that Segal's discussions around paradox, reality, and the role of the observer are easier to follow than other writers such as Bateson and Maturana, even if Segal's logic is difficult to follow at times.
 Writing for Contemporary Psychology, David E. Presti questions Segal's application of neuroscience principles to questions of epistemology, while Klaus Krippendorff reviewing for the Journal of Communication praises Segal's ability to clearly present von Foerster's ideas, even if the book doesn't explore counterarguments.
 Linda Ade-Ridder writes in her review for Family Relations, "Written for anyone interested in exploring the concepts of objectivity and reality, this concise volume translates the ideas behind radical constructivism into a very readable form.
 Therapists will find the ideas particularly thought-provoking through the exploration of how language and logic shape thinking, especially within psychotheraputic models."
 In The Australian and New Zealand Journal of Family Therapy, psychiatrist Bill McLeod describes the book as "difficult but rewarding."